lvanwaerbeke/slice-project/pyGAaP/README.md

 # pyGAaP
-PSF homogeneization and aperture photometry
+PSF homogeneization and aperture photometry.

 python implementation of shapelet-based gaussianization described in Appendix A1 of https://arxiv.org/pdf/1507.00738